MukitCSTE/UVicSENG360Labs/lab05/index.md

 # Part 4: Self-signing your own certificates #

 There are many reasons why we might want to sign our own certificates (saving money is one of them).
-Running your own VPN client and have it uses TLS to authenticate the client and the server is an example use-case.
+An example use-case is running your own VPN client and having it use TLS to authenticate the client and the server.
 To learn to do this, take a look at the tutorial here: [http://pki-tutorial.readthedocs.org/en/latest/simple](http://pki-tutorial.readthedocs.org/en/latest/simple)

+- Pay close attention to the DN components.
+If the domain doesn't match simple.org as the tutorial specifies, you may be unable to sign.
+- If you think you messed up, do the following to reset: `git clean -f -d`

+Once you are done with Part 4, do a `history` and copy your Part 4 commands into `log.txt`.

+- For example, you could do `history 200 > log.txt` to get the last 200 commands you did and have it redirect to your log.

 # Submission #

-You will be submitting one file:
+You will be submitting two files **separately** (do not zip them):

 - `report.txt` Your answers to the six questions
+- `log.txt` History of Part 4